2i2c-org/team-compass/organization/plan.md

 - **Turn our roadmap into a sales asset**.
 It must be accessible, with all the information needed for a community to decide to buy.
   - **Proactively use the roadmap.** Build proactive roadmap sales efforts into our sales activities.
   - **Don't sell a delivery time, sell a slot in a queue.** In our sales work, tell communities that we aren't selling a specific date.
 We are selling a commitment that something will be built and we are adding it to the queue.
+- **Define a target breakdown of revenue types.** It must help us prioritize where to focus our efforts in building team capacity and capabilities, and set sales targets for Q2.

 End of Q2:

 - **Grow General members enough to drive development.** Build a member network that can be served with one roadmap.
 Refine our model of member communities so that one roadmap can be useful to them all.
+- **Have reliable financial projections that suggest we are on track.** We must make budget decisions by the end of Q2.
+By this point we'll need a financial model that helps us decide to continue with our current cost structure, or to change strategies.

 End of Q4+: